 In November 2015, Council (OCM-6/11/15) approved SIA Architect option 2C design for 1 Surrey Street.
-As a result, SIA Architects Pty Ltd and the Town's officers held regular meetings with a Steering Group which included representatives from Bassendean Historical Society and Bassendean Arts Council to provide feedback on the detailed designs.
+As a result, SIA Architects Pty Ltd and the Town's officers held regular meetings with a Steering Group, which included representatives from Bassendean Historical Society, Bassendean Arts Council, Dr Fiona Bush Heritage & Archaeology consultant and other relevant representatives to provide feedback on the detailed designs.

 Once the 2C detailed designs were completed, they were submitted to the State Heritage Office and Development Services for approval.
-After receiving the required conditional approvals, in November 2016 Council (OCM-14/11/16) noted that in accordance with the early Council (OCM-6/11/15) resolution and the 2016/2017 Capital budget provisions, the Lotterywest grant application would be submitted.
+After receiving the required conditional approvals, in November 2016 Council (OCM-14/11/16) noted that in accordance with the early Council (OCM-6/11/15) resolution and the 2016/2017 Capital budget provisions, that a Lotterywest grant application would be submitted.